katrin-walter/katrin-walter.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Caption photos easily.
-On the left, a road goes through a tunnel.
-Middle, leaves artistically fall in a hipster photoshoot.
-Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
+   Whole-genome sequencing run on the Oxford Nanopore MinION: 10 µl of multiplexed library loaded onto a flow cell, monitored in real time via MinKNOW for pore activity, read-length distribution, and total yield over the 48-hour run.
 </div>

-Outcome.
+### Outcome.
-A reproducible end-to-end workflow from culture to sequencing-ready data for a previously unsequenced genus, transferable to other non-model marine organisms.
-Downstream analysis is described in the dry-lab project.
+A reproducible end-to-end workflow from culture to sequencing-ready data, expanding a genus for which only 13 complete chloroplast genomes are currently available worldwide.
+The workflow has the potential to at least double this reference base and is transferable to other non-model marine organisms.

-Stack.
+### Stack.
 Oxford Nanopore (MinION) · CTAB DNA extraction · multiplexed library preparation · controlled algal culturing.